 $90,000 / $1,200,000 = 7.5%

-This means the property yields a 7.5% return annually based on its value, regardless of how it’s financed.
+That means the property yields a 7.5% annual return based on its value, regardless of how you financed it.

 Why Cap Rate Matters

-While useful, Cap Rate does not account for financing structure, income growth, or tax implications.
-It also ignores one-time costs such as renovations or leasing commissions.
+That said, Cap Rate does not account for your financing structure, income growth potential, or tax implications.
+It also ignores one-time costs like renovations or leasing commissions, which can take a real bite out of your early returns.

 What Is Cash on Cash In Real Estate

-Cash on Cash Return is a performance metric that measures the annual pre-tax cash flow an investor earns relative to the actual cash they invested in the property.
-Unlike Cap Rate—which assumes an all-cash purchase—Cash on Cash incorporates the impact of financing, making it highly relevant for leveraged investments.
+Cash on Cash Return measures the annual pre-tax cash flow you earn relative to the actual cash you put into a deal.
+Unlike Cap Rate, which assumes an all-cash purchase, Cash on Cash folds in the impact of your financing.
+That is precisely why it matters so much for leveraged investments. principal investing strategies often hinge on maximising exactly this figure.

 Cash on Cash Formula